peurKe/auto_ZO_translate/README.md

   • Your 'Z.O.N.A Origin' game must be up to date.

-  • You must authorise this script in your firewall (API requests from the Online Google translator are required).
+  • You must authorise this script in your firewall (API requests toward Online Google translator are required).

 ## Currently supported languages